 Bai Tu Long Bay

 The primitive charm of Bai Tu Long Bay lies in its limestone caves and historical sites such as Van Don Pier, Tinh Hai Pier, and a citadel from the Mac Dynasty on Ngoc Vung Island.
 Additionally, many visitors’ curiosity is triggered by beautiful off-the-beaten-track attractions like Quan Lan, Ngoc Vung, Ang Du Area, Thay Cave, Vung Vieng Fishing Village, Thien Canh Son Cave, Ban Chan Beach, and many other stunning beaches.

-Bai Tu Long is an ideal choice for visitors who want to experience the similar landscapes in Halong Bay but less touristy.
-Located in further east of Halong Bay, Bai Tu Long is more tranquil and takes a longer itinerary to discover the hidden beauty.
+Bai Tu Long is an ideal choice for visitors who want to experience similar landscapes in Halong Bay but less touristy.
+Located further east of Halong Bay, Bai Tu Long is more tranquil and takes a longer itinerary to discover the hidden beauty.
 Despite the longer stay toward Bai Tu Long, it is worth spending at least 3 days admiring the outstanding beauty of limestone karsts and mountain rising from waters as well as mystical caves.

 Off-the-beaten-track Bai Tu Long

 Legend said that when Vietnam was attacked by foreign invaders million years ago, Emperor Jade sent Mother Dragon and her children to help the Vietnamese.
 The dragon army blew out myriads of pearls and gems which turned into plenty of mountains on the sea as stone walls shielding Vietnam.
 After the invaders were defeated, the dragons decided to settle in the bay.
 The land where Mother Dragon descended is now called Halong Bay, while Bai Tu Long Bay is where the baby dragons landed.